 9. Should I join a support group?

 It’s important to know you aren’t alone.
 IBS is quite common.
-One study estimates that 11 percent of the global population deals with some form of IBS.
+One study estimates that of the global population deals with some form of IBS.
 In fact, you probably know at least one other person who’s been diagnosed with the condition.

 Support groups are an empowering way to connect with others who face the same questions and concerns as you.
 They allow you to openly discuss your ideas, talk about experiences, and feel supported through the ups and downs.